ORMGP Particle Tracking Web-tool

 Finite Element

 For FE models, in particular FEFLOW, 3D flux vectors are reported at the element nodes.
-These flux vectors can be interpolated/averaged to the element centroids is and is assumed constant throughout the spatial extent of the prismatic element.
+These flux vectors can be interpolated/averaged to the element centroids and is assumed constant throughout the spatial extent of the prismatic element.

 Particle tracking

-Particles are tracked through the steady-state flow field using the semi-analytical Pollock (1989) method for the MODFLOW models, and a vector triangulation scheme for the FEFLOW models.
+Particles are tracked through the steady-state groundwater flow field using the semi-analytical Pollock (1989) method for the MODFLOW models, and a vector triangulation scheme for the FEFLOW models.
 Source code for the particle tracking algorithms can be found here.

 Numerical model cell/element size/orientation will all have effects on the particle pathline calculation.